-- Your spouse continues to fulfill all other obligations of the reverse mortgage including paying the homeowners insurance and property taxes and keeping the home in good repair.
+Continue to fulfill all other obligations of the reverse mortgage loan including keeping the home in good condition and paying the homeowners insurance and property taxes on-time.

 For reverse mortgage loans with case numbers assigned before August 4, 2014

-If your lender decides to foreclose on your home or finds that your non-borrowing spouse does not qualify for MOE Assignment, they must begin foreclosure proceedings within six months of your (the borrower’s) death.
+If the lender decides to foreclose on the home or finds that the non-borrowing spouse does not qualify for MOE Assignment, they must begin foreclosure proceedings within six months of the borrower’s death.

-- Show that you were married to each other at the time of the reverse mortgage closing (meaning when you signed the loan documents) up until your death.
-Couples in a committed relationship who at the time the reverse mortgage loan was taken out were unable to be legally married based on gender, must show that they were legally married by the time of the borrower’s death.
+- Note, there is an exception for couples who were in a committed relationship who were unable to be legally married because of their gender at the time the reverse mortgage loan was taken out.
+Such couples must show that they were legally married by the time of the borrower’s death.

 What your heirs need to know about your reverse mortgage loan